 Respond to abnormal activity detected by ONTAP ARP

 When Autonomous Ransomware Protection (ARP) detects abnormal activity in a protected volume, it issues a warning.
 You should evaluate the notification to determine whether the activity is acceptable (false positive) or whether an attack seems malicious.
-After you categorize the attack, you can clear the warning and notices about suspected files.
+After you categorize the attack, you can clear the warning and notices about abnormal activity.

-When you categorize an attack, ARP snapshots are either retained for an abbreviated period initiated by the categorization operation (ONTAP 9.16.1 and later), or deleted instantly (ONTAP 9.15.1 and earlier).
+When you categorize an attack, ARP snapshots are either retained for an abbreviated period initiated by the categorization operation (ONTAP 9.16.1 and later), or deleted instantly when you clear the suspected event (ONTAP 9.15.1 and earlier).

 |